Chinese hackers target Indian vaccine makers SII, Bharat Biotech, says security firm

 “They have spoken about weak web application, they are also talking about weak content-management system.
 It’s quite alarming.”

 SII and Bharat Biotech declined to comment.
-The government-run Indian Computer Emergency Response Team, with whom Cyfirma said it had shared its findings, had no immediate comment.
+The office of the director-general of the state-run Indian Computer Emergency Response Team (CERT) said the matter had been handed to its operations director, S.S.
+Sarma.

+Sarma told Reuters CERT was a “legal agency and we can’t confirm this thing to media”.

+Cyfirma said in a statement it had informed CERT authorities and that they had acknowledged the threat.

 Microsoft said here in November that it had detected cyber attacks from Russia and North Korea targeting COVID-19 vaccine companies in India, Canada, France, South Korea and the United States.
 North Korean hackers also tried to break into the systems of British drugmaker AstraZeneca, Reuters here has reported.